 Xuanzang’s initial request to leave China was denied by the Tang court of Emperor Taizong.
 Undeterred, the monk traveled in secret towards the northwestern reaches of the empire in 629, eventually learning from a sympathetic official that he was to be arrested if caught (Brose, 2021, p.
 16).
 He would likely have come across Monkey just prior to leaving China.
 Remember that chapter 13 also refers to Five Elements Mountain as the “Mountain of Two Frontiers” (Liangjie shan, 兩界山), the eastern half belonging to the Middle Kingdom and the western half belonging to Turkic peoples (Dada, 韃靼; a.k.a.
 “Tartars“) (Wu & Yu, 2012, vol. 1, p.
 305).
 The Heavenly Mountain (Tianshan, 天山) (fig. 4) would therefore be a good spot for the trickster god’s earth prison as it stretches from Northwestern China into Central Asia.

 Communication between master and disciple wouldn’t be an issue since Monkey would have likely picked up some Chinese during his early life and rebellion.
-The other disciples would be added at different spots along the route through Central Asia (see 10-10-22 update below).
+The other disciples would be added at different spots along the route through Central Asia (see the 10-10-22 update below).
 But since Zhu and Sha have memories of their previous lives, they too would likely know Chinese.

 Xuanzang’s Central Asian route took him through Sūyāb (Kyrgyzstan), Samarkand (Uzbekistan), the Kunduz River valley (Afghanistan), and then Balkh (Afghanistan).
-Here, the monk stopped for a month to study Sanskrit literature under Prajñākara, before both of them left to cross the Hindu Kush Mountains.
+Here, the monk stopped for a month to study Sanskrit literature under Prajñākara before both of them left to cross the Hindu Kush Mountains.
 After Bamiyan (Afghanistan), both of them attended the required three-month “Rainy Retreat” at a Buddhist monastery in Kapisā (Afghanistan).
 This was a time of intense study (Brose, 2021, pp. 23-28).
 Xuanzang likely attended the three-month retreat every year of his journey, making this aspect of the historical story a major divergence from the novel.
 This means that, unless the various monsters or spirits tried attacking him in monasteries, his disciples would only see action during the time (days or weeks) that it took the group to travel to a new location.

 Since the story is set in the real world, Daoism’s influence would fade as the group traveled westward.
-This then begs the question: If Sun Wukong requires divine assistance to help identify or defeat a powerful foe in, say, Central Asia, would he zip back to the Daoist heaven in China, or would he simply consult the local foreign gods and spirits?
+This then raises the question: If Sun Wukong requires divine assistance to help identify or defeat a powerful foe in, say, Central Asia, would he zip back to the Daoist heaven in China, or would he simply consult the local foreign gods and spirits?
 The former possibility would allow us to stick closer to the novel, but the latter would be far more interesting.
 The Iranic, Judeo-Christian, or Greek gods in that area might be willing to help thanks to the Buddha’s request.
 I could see this leading to some comical inter-faith drama:

 Foreign god: “Monkey Man, you have no power over us in this region!”